piragna1/financial-advisor/README.md

 #### Profile
 Profile - User -> 1:1 The profile belongs to the user while the user owns the profile.
 #### FinancialProfile
-FinancialProfile - User -> 1:1 The financial profile belongs to the user that owns that profile.
-FinancialProfile - Loan -> 1:N A financial profile can simulate many or any loans while any loan belongs to that profile.
+FinancialProfile - User -> 1:1 The financial profile belongs to the user that owns that profile.\n FinancialProfile - Loan -> 1:N A financial profile can simulate many or any loans while any loan belongs to that profile.
 ##